Giftedness and Twice Exceptional Assessment – Considerations for Adults

 Qualitative assessments can involve a combination of interviews, observations, questionnaires, and a review of records or portfolio of work related to an individual’s gifts.
 Comprehensive assessments done by professionals experienced with giftedness will often have a qualitative element that looks beyond numerical scores.
 Qualitative assessments can give valuable insights that can’t be quantified on statistical measures.

-Qualitative assessments can be formal or informal, and are often driven by years of observational experience, or a specific model of giftedness.
+Qualitative assessments can be formal or informal.
+They often come from years of observational experience, or a specific model of giftedness.
 Keep in mind that there are many different model(s) of giftedness, and you may related to some more than others.
-Results of qualitative assessments will be limited by the model(s) they consider, questions asked, time involved and experience of the evaluator.
+The model(s) they consider, questions asked, time involved and experience of the evaluator will all affect the results.

-Having an outside perspective of your own gifted patterns can be helpful in your own self-understanding.
+It can be helpful for your own self-understanding to have an outside perspective of your own gifted patterns.
 If something doesn’t resonate, ultimately you are the expert on yourself.
 You are free to incorporate elements and strategies that resonate for you, but also understand that aspects that don’t resonate may just not have the full picture.
 If you feel something is off, it is OK to trust your gut and use only what is helpful for you.

 · Self-Assessments can provide valuable tools to identify your own strengths and challenges.